-- Waiver Eligibles: under age 18 years, meet SSI criteria for physical disability, had a 30-day hospital stay, require skilled nursing care, ineligible for Medicaid due to their parents' income and resources. - Waiver Services: all Medicaid services, as well as: case management, respite, home and vehicle modifications. - Contact: Care at Home Coordinator at local department of social services, in NYC - (212) 360-5444.
+- ➤ Waiver Eligibles: under age 18 years, meet SSI criteria for physical disability, had a 30-day hospital stay, require skilled nursing care, ineligible for Medicaid due to their parents' income and resources. - Waiver Services: all Medicaid services, as well as: case management, respite, home and vehicle modifications. - Contact: Care at Home Coordinator at local department of social services, in NYC - (212) 360-5444.

-Care at Home III, IV and VI/Office of Mental Retardation and Developmental Disabilities (OMRDD)
+Care at Home III, IV and VI/Office for People with Developmental Disabilities (OPWDD)

-- Waiver Eligibles: under age 18 years, meet SSI criteria for disability, have a developmental disability, have complex healthcare needs, ineligible for Medicaid due to their parents' income and resources. - Waiver Services: all Medicaid services, as well as: case management, respite, assistive technology. - Contact: Care At Home Coordinator at nearest local Developmental Disabilities Services Office (DDSO).
+- Waiver Eligible: under age 18 years, meet SSI criteria for disability, have a developmental disability, have complex healthcare needs, ineligible for Medicaid due to their parents' income and resources. - Waiver Services: all Medicaid services, as well as: case management, respite, assistive technology. - Contact: Care At Home Coordinator at nearest local Developmental Disabilities Services Office (DDSO).